-Below you can find a selection of the best shoes for children with hammer toes!
+Below you can find a selection of the best shoes for children with hammer toes:

-The shoes below will fit a child that has narrow, medium, or wide feet (choose the width accordingly).
+The shoes below will fit a child that has narrow, medium, wide, or extra wide feet (as long as you choose the show width accordingly).

-This selection of shoes fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.
+This selection of shoes fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the standard foot measuring scale (Brannock Device), in order to allow for growing room.

-There is a water sandal made by the shoe company Teva that offers great support to your kids’ feet and at the same time keeps your kids’ feet healthy!
+There are certain water sandals made by the shoe company Teva and Merrell that offers great support to your kids’ feet and will prevent your kids’ toes from rubbing against one another.

-Below you can find a selection of the best sandals for kids’ with hammer toes!
+Below you can find a selection of the best sandals for kids’ with hammer toes.

 All of these sandals fit “true to size”,which means that you need a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.

+Many parents have asked me if there are any home remedies or products to reduce their kids pain from their hammer toes.
 There are certain products you can buy that will guide your kids’ toes into proper alignment.
 For example, toe straighteners will help to position crooked toes or toes that are overlapping with each other.

-Orthotics, gel separators, and toe caps are some of the best products to keep your kids’ toes separated and provide relief from pain and discomfort!
+Orthotics, gel separators, and toe caps are some of the most recommended products to keep your kids’ toes separated and provide relief from pain and discomfort.

 I can’t emphasize enough how important it is to take the appropriate steps to correct your child’s foot condition as soon as possible.
 Hammer toes are a correctable condition, but if not treated properly, they will lead to more serious problems such as foot deformities and joint problems, and your child might end up needing surgery.